 Choosing the right mortgage is an essential part of purchasing the right home.
-Whether you're searching for a home on the waterfront, a land acquisition, or a single-family home right on the water, you're likely going to finance your home purchase with a mortgage.
+Whether you're searching for a home on the waterfront, a land acquisition, or an affordable single-family home, you're likely going to finance your home purchase with a mortgage.

 Your Quick Mortgage Overview

-- Constant rate over the lifetime of the loan
+- Constant interest rate throughout the duration of the loan

 - Can be taken out in 10, 15, 20, or 30-year lengths